Export as MCP Langchain server

 Setup

-With uv installed, run the following commands in your current project directory <PROJECT_DIR>:
+With uv installed, run the following commands FROM <PROJECT_DIR>:

 uv init --python=3.11 --no-workspace